 There are a lot of people in the world talking about God, talking about Virtues, and talking about Happiness.
 A few even put two of these ideas together.
 But I looked all over for a book explaining the direct connection between happiness and the expression of God’s Virtues, and I couldn’t find one.
 So I wrote it myself.
 The result is what one reviewer called my very best and most profound work yet – and it’s only 32 tiny pages long.
 It’s proof that once again, good things come in small packages.

 Small does not mean tiny type, cramped pages, or ugly.
 This is formatted as a gift book, with framed quotations on every-other page and a full-color cover.
-It’s 4×6 size fits nicely in a greeting card envelop so you can send it to friends on happy occasions.
+It’s 4×6 size fits nicely in our matching magenta envelope so you can send it to friends on happy occasions.

 Its subject matter and its clear and personal style make it a gift that virtually everyone will accept with gratitude.
 After all, who doesn’t want to know the secret of happiness?